 The start of a new journey…

 Mountain biking the UK –

 From The Isles of Scilly to Shetland

-In 2016, after many successful years at AGD Systems, it was to attempt 2 life long ambitions: to start my own business and, before that, to ride the length of the UK on a mountain bike.
-The aim was to ride as much as possible off road, raise money for charity and see the best of the UK, including the latest developments in sustainability.
+In May 2016, after many successful years at AGD Systems, I felt it was finally time to attempt 2 life-long ambitions: to start my own business, and, before that, to ride the length of the UK on a mountain bike.
+My aim was to ride off road as much as possible, raise money for charity, see family and friends and experience the best of the UK.

 Then (with no actual plan) I’d start my own business.
 How hard could that be?…

 Firstly, that they say the UK is a small country – well it’s not on a bike!

 After 2 meandering months of lows and highs (physical and mental), a referendum result that sent the country crazy, traversing every type of terrain and visits to cutting edge green innovators, I finally arrived at John O’Groats.

 I stopped to rest on the beach…and I was confronted with the most polluted coastline of my whole trip.
 Plastic everywhere.
 It was genuinely depressing.

 But the irony, that my carbon fibre wheels, my plastic clothes and my plastic tent had helped me get there, was not lost on me.
 Where would they end up?